 Driving up employee engagement and morale, leading to higher quality work

-The case of Fair Trade Outsourcing (FTO) is a strong example of a BPO that reaped the benefits of a more engaged workforce after paying their employees a living wage.
+Fair Trade Outsourcing (FTO) talks about the benefits that accrue to companies that pay a living wage such as a more economically secure and engaged workforce.
 BPO workers who worry less about making ends meet are more likely to stay engaged and motivated.
-Living wage earners who enjoy more economic security are more likely to participate in training and personal development activities, which is mutually beneficial to the employee and the company they work for.
+Living wage earners who enjoy economic security are more likely to participate in training and personal development activities, which is mutually beneficial to the employee and the company they work for.

 Improving competitiveness and reputational benefits among the right stakeholders